-Variation in coral richness can partially be explained by coral cover as a candidate surrogate.
-However, the model with coral cover and year was the most competitive (RN2 = 0.69; Table 5), which means there were changes in coral richness over time that were not explained by the candidate surrogate alone.
-This suggests that there were temporal events that affected coral richness and coral cover differently.
-Evidence to support this can be seen by looking at each of these variables over time; average coral richness increased slightly over the study period, whereas coral cover steadily declined throughout the same period (Fig. A.5).
-There was also support that the nature of the relationship between coral cover and coral richness (i.e. the slope of the relationship) changed over time (Table 5).
-In other words, the surrogate-target relationship was not stable over time because coral species richness increased over time for a given amount of coral cover.
+Further modeling of the coral cover versus coral richness relationship indicated that this surrogate-target relationship was not stable over the duration of the study.
+The model with coral cover and year was best of the candidate models (RN2 = 0.69; Table 5) and all models with any AIC weight included the variable "year" (Table 5), indicating changes in coral richness over time that were not explained by the surrogate alone.
+Underlying this temporal instability is the fact that mean coral richness showed a slightly increasing trend over the study period, whereas coral cover steadily declined throughout (Fig. A.5).
+More specifically, the elevation of the relationship between coral cover and coral richness changed over time (Table 5, Figure #3).
+To best illustrate this result, we plotted year as a categorial factor (Fig. 3) to show that coral species richness increased over time for a given amount of coral cover.
 For example, a reef with 20 percent coral cover in 1992 was predicted to have about 9 coral species, whereas in 2018 it was predicted to have about 17 coral species (Fig. 3).
+Notably, however, the relationship between coral cover and coral richness is always positive.
+In qualitative terms, the surrogate is thus stable in the sense that rankings of species richness among sites were consistent over time.

-Sponge Richness:
+Coral Cover - Sponge Richness:

-Coral cover was the best predictor of sponge richness of the three candidate surrogates, but sponge richness was not well-predicted by any of our candidate surrogates (Fig. 2).
-There was thus considerable unexplained variation in sponge richness, some of which was associated with differences among sites and with change over time (RN2 = 0.71; Table 6).
-Unexplained spatial differences among the 8 sites had a greater influence on sponge richness than they did on coral cover (Fig. 4).
-For a given site, predicted sponge richness varied by about 2-3 species across the observed gradient of coral cover.
-Whereas, for a given amount of coral cover, predicted sponge richness differed by up to 8-9 species.
-With regards to temporal variation, sponge species richness slightly increased over the monitoring period for a given amount of coral cover.
-A site was likely to have about 3 more sponge species at the end of the monitoring period than at the beginning (Fig. 5).
-In summary, the surrogate-target relationship for sponge richness was weak and unstable in both space and time.
+Coral cover was the best surrogate for sponge richness, but sponge richness was not well-predicted by any of our candidate surrogates (Fig. 2).
+There was thus considerable unexplained variation in sponge richness, some of which was associated with differences among sites (Fig. 4) and with change over time (RN2 = 0.71; Table 6 and Figure #4).
+Underlying the temporal shift in the surrogate-target relationship is the fact that mean sponge richness showed a slightly increasing trend over the study period, whereas coral cover steadily declined throughout (Figures.
+AX-X).
+As a result, the elevation of the relationship between coral cover and sponge richness changed over time (Table 6, Figure #4).
+To illustrate this change, we again plotted year as a categorial factor (Fig. 5) to visualize how sponge species richness increased over time for a given amount of coral cover.
+For example, a reef with 20 percent coral cover would be predicted to have 3-4 more species towards the ends of the study period than in the early part of the study (Fig. 5).
+Notably, however, the relationship between sponge cover and coral richness is always negative.
+The surrogate-target relationship is thus qualitatively stable in the sense that simple rankings of species richness among sites are expected to remain consistent over time.
+Overall, though, the surrogate-target relationship for sponge richness was weak and was of limited quantitative predictive ability across both space and time.

-Fish Richness:
+Rugosity - Fish Richness:

-Fish richness can partially be explained by rugosity as a candidate surrogate.
-However, the top model had terms for both rugosity and site (RN2 = 0.82; Table 7), suggesting there were variations in fish richness across sites that were not explained by rugosity alone.
-These spatial variations among the 8 sites were likely due to the fact that, apart from White Bay (change in rugosity from 19-60 cm) and Crab Cove (change in rugosity from 26-57 cm), the other 6 sites remained quite distinct in rugosity over time.
-For example, Pelican Ghut had the lowest rugosity throughout the monitoring period, and correspondingly low fish richness (Fig. 6).
-Monkey Point had the next lowest rugosity and the next lowest fish richness, and so on.
-This may explain why the site-specific regression lines (Fig. 6) have shallower slopes than a line fit through all of the data (Fig. 2).
-In summary, the relationship between rugosity and fish richness was consistent over time, and, because rugosity varied more across sites than within a site, fish richness remained relatively stable over site and time and can be estimated by rugosity.
-Given this, sites with similar values for rugosity should have similar values of fish richness and this is evidence that rugosity can serve as an effective surrogate for fish richness.
+Comparing the candidate models for fish richness revealed the best model to be one with terms for rugosity and site, and both candidate models with any AIC weight included the variable site (RN2 = 0.82; Table 7).
+There was thus little evidence for systematic temporal change in the surrogate-target relationship over the study-period, but there were marked differences among sites in the elevation of the surrogate-target relationship (Figure # 5 and Fig. 6).
+In other words, at any given rugosity value, predicted fish richness might differ among sites by as much as 12-13 species (Fig. 6).
+In summary, rugosity was a relatively poor spatial surrogate for richness but, at any given site, the temporal changes in the rugosity-fish richness relationship were comparatively minor.

-Combined Richness:
+Rugosity - Combined Richness: